Are they solidified cremation ashes turn in stones?

-Note that Eirene Cremations is a Canadian reseller of Parting Stone's offering, handling Canadian orders and shipping to and from Parting Stone on behalf of its customers.
-Your final product shipped from us in Toronto.
-Learn more here.
+Note that Eirene Cremations is a Canadian reseller of Parting Stone's offering, handling Canadian orders including shipping the stones from Parting Stone in the U.S. to you.

 Parting Stone was founded in 2019 by Justin Crowe in collaboration with Los Alamos National Laboratories.
 The development of the idea for the company began in 2014 after the death of Crowe's grandfather.
 He became interested in how people experience loss and handle the cremated remains of their loved ones.
 He wanted to create a more meaningful way to keep ashes in your home, especially for those who were storing them.